 Beyond Fitting In: Rethinking First-Gen Writing and Literacy Education.
 Kelly Ritter, Ed.
 Under contract with

-Modern Language Association (MLA), anticipated publication Spring 2021.
+Modern Language Association (MLA), anticipated publication Spring/Fall 2021.

 Reframing the Subject: Postwar Instructional Film and Class-Conscious Literacies.
 Pittsburgh, PA: University